ctavolazzi/NovaSystem/README.md

 # Nova Process: A Next-Generation Problem-Solving Framework for GPT-4 or Comparable LLM

-Welcome to the Nova Process, a pioneering problem-solving method developed by AIECO that harnesses the power of a team of virtual experts to tackle complex problems.
+Welcome to Nova Process, a pioneering problem-solving method developed by AIECO that harnesses the power of a team of virtual experts to tackle complex problems.
 This open-source project provides an implementation of the Nova Process utilizing ChatGPT, the state-of-the-art language model from OpenAI.

 ## Table of Contents